Leakbang/Sourcemod-Plugins/README.md

 # Sourcemod-Plugins

-This repository hosts plugins I made for sourcemod alongside the source code.
-I included heavy documentation so everybody can learn and develop plugins.
+This repository hosts plugins I made for sourcemod alongside their source code.
+Heavy documentation is included so everybody can learn and develop plugins.
 I update this repository from time to time and I keep adding more plugins to it.
-These plugins are well tested so bugs should be non-existent, but I could've messed something up so let me know if you find anything.
+These plugins are well tested so bugs should be non-existent, but I could've messed something up so let me know if you have any issues.

 ## Plugin list

->Click on the links for more info about each plugin
+>Click on the links to find out more about each plugin

 - [Rcon Lock](plugins/RconLock)
 - [Suicide Blocker](plugins/SuicideBlocker)